Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 - **Categories** (`get_categories.html`)

-The categories page can be accessed by the website admin to view existing types of recipe.
+The categories page can be accessed by the website admin to view existing types of recipes.
 There is also the option to edit or delete categories.
 The categories currently available on this website are cocktails, smoothies and snacks.
 New categories can also be created by the admin and will be available for selection by other users.
 This function allows for expansion into different types of recipes in future development.

 - **Edit Recipe** (`edit_recipe.html`)